albacoretuna/how-to-annoy-a-web-developer/README.md

 * See the <a name="designer">Designer</a> section above, and be sure to hit all of those points as well.
 * Dispute the invoice.
 * Call everything a bug.
 Even the feature or improvement you asked for two days ago!.
+* Report bugs couple of months after noticing it, but expect a fix right away after reporting it.
+* Don't focus on describing a problem but instead try to offer a solution or even prescribe an implementation.
+* Ask for implementing features that make the website slower, and harm user experience.
+Likes lots of pop ups and carousels.

 ## <a name="project-manager">Section 9   -   If You Are a Project Manager</a>